RedisLabs/redislabs-docs/content/rc/databases/high-availability.md

 aliases:
 ---

 Database replication helps ensure high availability.
 When replication is enabled, your dataset is duplicated to create a replica, which stays in sync with the primary dataset.
 Replication allows for automatic failover and greater fault tolerance.
-This can prevent data loss in the event of a hardware, or zone failure.
+This can prevent data loss in the event of a hardware or zone failure.

 Redis Enterprise Cloud supports three levels of replication: